ejafek13/Yelp-Affluence-Prediction/README.md

 ### Executive Summary
 - Yelp Dollar sign ($) data alone is not a strong predictor of geospatial affluence
       - Correlation of Yelp Dollar Sign to Median Income is 0.11
-- Challenges observed: limited venue/business/service representation in low affluence or low population areas, non-residents providing yelp reviews
+- Challenges observed: limited venue/business/service representation in low affluence or low population areas, non-residents providing Yelp reviews
 - However by augmenting Yelp Dollar Sign data with median home value with price ratings, population, and classifying cheap and expensive restaurants, the train/test scores improved
 - Ultimately we were able to achieve our key objective of accepting a location as input and estimating with 65.5% accuracy the location’s affluence